United Keetoowah Band of Cherokee Indians

 The United Keetoowah Band of Cherokee Indians in Oklahoma (ᎠᏂᎩᏚᏩᎩ ᎠᏂᏴᏫᏯ or Anigiduwagi Aniyvwiya, abbreviated United Keetoowah Band or UKB) is a federally recognized tribe of Cherokee Native Americans headquartered in Tahlequah, Oklahoma.
-According to the UKB website, its members are mostly descendants of "Old Settlers" or "Western Cherokee," those Cherokee who migrated from the Southeast to present-day Arkansas and Oklahoma around 1817.
-Some reports estimate that Old Settlers began migrating west by 1800.
-This was before the forced relocation of Cherokee by the United States in the late 1830s under the Indian Removal Act.
+According to the UKB website, its members are mostly descendants of "Old Settlers" or "Western Cherokees," those Cherokees who migrated from the Southeast to present-day Arkansas and Oklahoma around 1817.
+Some reports estimate that Old Settlers began migrating west by 1800, before the forced relocation of Cherokees by the United States in the late 1830s under the Indian Removal Act.

-Although politically the UKB is not associated with the Trail of Tears, many of the members have direct ancestors who completed the journey in 1838/1839.
-Many UKB members are traditionalists and Baptists.
+Although politically the UKB is not associated with the Trail of Tears, many of the members have direct ancestors who completed the journey in 1838-39.

 Government

-Today the UKB has over 14,300 members, with 13,300 living within the state of Oklahoma.
-Joe Bunch is the current Chief.
+Today the UKB has over 14,300 citizens, with 13,300 living within the state of Oklahoma.
+Jeff Wacoche is the current Chief.